Statewide Head Injury Program (SHIP)

 Who is eligible for services?

 Any resident of Massachusetts, regardless of age and income, who has medical records or other similar documentation confirming an externally caused traumatic brain injury (TBI) may be eligible for SHIP services.
-Additionally, the individual must have significant impairments of behavioral, cognitive, and/or physical functioning resulting primarily from the externally caused TBI and the individual must be able to demonstrate their ability and willingness to participate in community based services.
+In addition to having a documented TBI, the individual must have significant impairments of behavioral, cognitive, and/or physical functioning resulting primarily from the externally caused TBI and the individual must be able to demonstrate their ability and willingness to participate in community based services.

 How do I apply?